Skip to content

 The Importance of Droplet Size:

 Mee Industries utilizes impaction-pin type fog nozzles as droplet size is the single most important factor governing performance.
-Smaller droplets mean faster and more efficient humidification, minimal wetting of duct surfaces and greatly reduced water usage.
+Smaller droplets mean faster and more efficient humidification for art museums, minimal wetting of duct surfaces and greatly reduced water usage.
 Each MeeFog impaction-pin nozzle is made from high-grade stainless steel.
 It features a 0.006-inch (150 micrometer) diameter opening which produces billions of ultra-fine droplets per second.
 At an operating pressure of 1000 psi, the resulting average droplet size is far below 10 microns, or one tenth the diameter of a single strand of human hair.
 The resulting fog cools and evaporates rapidly.

 At MOCA, the nozzle arrays are arranged within the AHUs.
 The fog system can be controlled granularly from the building automation system to ensure conditions are optimized for the art objects.
 Schofield reports tighter control with the new system, as well as lower maintenance, cleaner air, lower electricity costs and water usage.
 Such savings typically mean that a MeeFog system can pay for itself within one year.